News

 Advertising

 It’s almost time for take off!
-Almost eight years ago, Qantas announced its ambitious plan to launch direct flights from Sydney to London and New York.
-Clocking in at up to 22 hours, the Sydney to London route will officially claim the title of the longest non-stop passenger flight in the world.
-The initial 2025 launch was pushed back due to technical issues and pandemic-related delays, but with new supply chain hiccups, take-off of the first route is now expected towards the tail end of 2027.
-Qantas still hasn't confirmed which city gets the honour first.
+Almost eight years ago, Qantas announced its ambitious plan to launch direct flights from Sydney to London.
+Clocking in at up to 22 hours, this mammoth route will officially claim the title of the longest non-stop passenger flight in the world.
+The initial 2025 launch was pushed back due to technical issues and pandemic-related delays, but after a few more supply chain hiccups, the inaugural take-off has now been confirmed for October 2027.

 RECOMMENDED: Three of the world’s longest flights depart from Australia – but a new record-breaker is on its way.